-Did you know that every year Americans leave about 662 million paid vacation days on the table?
-Virginia is For Lovers will help you plan your getaway every month, creating a foolproof itinerary that lets you discover a new region in the Commonwealth.
-This month, they ventured to Harrisonburg, one of the best-kept secrets in the Shenandoah Valley.
-The home of James Madison University, Harrisonburg could easily fall into the “college town” mold, but instead the region has become a leader in supporting local business, outdoor sports, and community ideals.
+One of the best-kept secrets in the Shenandoah Valley, Harrisonburg is the home of James Madison University.
+While it could easily fall into the “college town” mold, Harrisonburg has instead become a leader in supporting local business, outdoor sports, and community ideals.
 Harrisonburg welcomes visitors to easily explore the city center, with tons of free parking, a walkable downtown area, and boutique shops filled with locally made goods, food, and just about anything else you’re looking for.
-Follow in our footsteps and Crush Friday in Harrisonburg this week!
+Follow in our footsteps and spend 72 hours vacationing in the charming town of Harrisonburg!

 —TRIP PLANNING OVERVIEW—